renesas/ra-fsp-examples/example_projects/ek_ra8p1/wifi_on_chip_http_client/wifi_on_chip_http_client_ek_ra8p1_ep/readme.txt

 2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the project folder (e2studio\Debug or e2studio\Release).

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: Not Available
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).